 The provincial government has announced $1.5 million in funding to help protect the Great Lakes and the St. Lawrence River Basin.

-According to the provincial government, the money will support the Great Lakes and St. Lawrence River Cities Initiative’s new Local Blue Economy Growth Fund Program.
+According to the province, the money will support the Great Lakes and St. Lawrence River Cities Initiative’s new Local Blue Economy Growth Fund Program.
 According to a government statement, that program is meant to "help communities across the Great Lakes and St. Lawrence River Basin protect water, strengthen climate resilience and support sustainable growth."

 The fund will provide small grants for municipalities and First Nations communities to help implement "innovative approaches" aimed at improving water quality and public safety.